stamen/mapbox-gl-style-build/README.md

 Build [Mapbox GL styles](https://docs.mapbox.com/mapbox-gl-js/style-spec/) by composing layers.

-A build system lets you more easily maintain multiple stylesheet variations by removing the need to make duplicative changes across all stylesheets.
+A build system lets you more easily maintain stylesheet variations by removing the need to make duplicative changes across multiple stylesheets.

 ## Usage